 Here's the trick to making this "debt snowball" work.
 If you pay off an account, start applying the same amount you used to pay toward one of your other accounts.
 You'll keep your household budget the same, but you'll clear your debt much more quickly.
 You might suffer a slight blow to your score with this method, but you'll significantly reduce what you're paying in finance charges.

 Handling large balances with a balance transfer credit card

 We need to talk, now, about what to look for if you do decide a balance transfer credit card offer is the best option for you.

 If you already have a good-to-excellent credit score, you should be able to find some solid deals from Chase, Capital One, Discover and other major issuers.
 In addition to the length of the intro offer, you'll want to look at the balance transfer fees charged by balance transfer credit cards.
-For example, Discover it® - Cashback Match™ offers a 0 percent introductory APR on balance transfers for 12 months but charges a 3 percent balance transfer fee, which means you may or may not save money by transferring a balance from another card.
+That quite common fee means you may or may not save money by transferring a balance from another card.
 It depends on the interest rate of the old card and how long you anticipate needing to pay it off.

 Understanding your long and short-term goals will go a long way in helping you decide how to go about using balance transfer credit cards.
 Regardless your situation, take the time to fully educate yourself as you move forward in tackling your debt and getting a better understanding of balance transfer credit cards.
 Use tools like credit card payoff calculators to estimate on how long it will take you to pay off your balance and then make the right decision of you and your financial situation.
 And hey, the more you know about balance transfer credit cards, the better.